Raycast

 The pioneer of the category, LaunchBar offers immense power and a unique 'noun-verb' interaction model that some power users swear by.
 It allows for complex file manipulations (like 'Select File' > 'Send to App').
 However, its development pace has slowed compared to Raycast, and its UI feels dated in 2026.
 It remains a paid tool with a steep learning curve.

-Raycast offers a generous 'Free Forever' tier that includes the core launcher, unlimited extensions, window management, and snippets.
+Raycast offers a generous 'Free Forever' tier that includes the core launcher, unlimited extensions, window management, clipboard history (3 months), snippets, and quicklinks.
 This is sufficient for most users.
-'Raycast Pro' costs $8/month (billed annually at $96) or $10/month monthly.
-Pro includes Raycast AI (access to GPT-4, Claude, etc.), Cloud Sync (settings & snippets across Macs), Custom Themes, and Unlimited Clipboard History.
-A 'Team' plan ($12/user/month) adds shared snippets and commands for organizations.
-There is no free trial for Pro, but the Free tier is not time-limited.
+'Raycast Pro' costs $8/month when billed annually ($96/year) or $10/month when billed monthly.
+Pro includes Raycast AI with access to models like GPT-4o, Claude 3.5 Sonnet, and Perplexity, plus Cloud Sync across Macs, Custom Themes, and Unlimited Clipboard History.
+A 'Team' plan ($12/user/month) adds shared snippets, quicklinks, and commands for organizations.
+The Pro plan includes a 14-day free trial.

 Raycast boasts one of the most vibrant developer communities in the Mac ecosystem.
 Their Slack community is highly active, with channels for extension development, sharing scripts, and direct support from the founders.
 The GitHub repository for extensions sees daily contributions, ensuring tools are rarely broken for long.
 Documentation for building extensions is exemplary, featuring a 'Store' that highlights new and trending tools weekly.
 Support is responsive, typically handling issues via email or Slack within 24-48 hours, though the community often solves problems faster.